Logging Statistics from the

-- A company can be management certified (ie they actually log to certain standards) or they can be 'chain of custody' certified, which means that they only SELL certified wood.
+- A company can be management certified (ie they actually log to certain standards) or they can be 'chain of custody' certified, which means that they only sell certified wood.
 These two certifications, although very different, often seem to be combined together under the broader heading of ‘certified’ in press and publications.
-The consumer will often find that a company is certified with multiple certifiers, because one certifier uses another to actually certify, and they sometimes certify different aspects of the same company.
+The consumer will often find that a company is certified with multiple certifiers, because it appears that one certifier uses another to actually certify, and they sometimes certify different aspects of the same company.

 - In Canada, chain of custody certifications make up 91% of total certifications, and only 9% are management certified.
 (Forest Stewardship Council July 2016 Newsletter) IE: Kalesnikoff Lumber Company is Chain of Custody Certified, while Harrop Proctor Community Forest is Management Certified.

 - Already, 75% of BC’s annual harvest comes from operations that are certified for sustainability or meet internationally-recognized criteria for environmental management systems. (see above comments)

 - 200 million trees are planted annually in British Columbia, or about three seedlings for every tree cut.